GNU Astronomy Utilities

 When clipping outliers, it is important that the used measure of dispersion is itself not strongly affected by the outliers.
 Previously (in Sigma clipping), we saw that the standard deviation is not a good measure of dispersion because of its strong dependency on outliers.
 In this section, we’ll introduce clipping operators that are based on the median absolute deviation (MAD).

-The median absolute deviation is defined as the median of the differences of each element from the median of the elements.
+The median absolute deviation is defined as the median of the differences from the median (MAD requires taking two rounds of medians).
 As mathematically derived in the Wikipedia page above, for a pure Gaussian distribution, the median absolute deviation will be roughly \(0.67449\sigma\).
 We can confirm this numerically from the images with pure noise that we created previously in Building inputs and analysis without clipping.
 With the first command below we can see the raw standard deviation and median absolute deviation values and the second command shows their division:

 $ aststatistics build/in-1.fits --std --mad